shrapnel55/brickstorm-scanner/README.md

 This script is designed to replicate the logic of a specific YARA rule on systems where YARA is not available or practical to run.
-To learn more about the BRICKSTORM campaign and the UNC5221 threat actor, please read our full blog
+To learn more about the BRICKSTORM campaign, UNC5221, and closely related suspected China-nexus threat clusters, please read our full blog
 post:
 https://cloud.google.com/blog/topics/threat-intelligence/brickstorm-espionage-campaign

 In summary, the utility will:

 - Do a best-effort job at identifying files that match a known BRICKSTORM signature.
 - Scan specified files or recursively scan entire directories.

 It will not: